gamendegamer321/Commlines/README.md

 - PathOnly -> Show the path from each vessel to the KSC
 - All -> Show all connections between all vessels

+### Quick switch button

+While in flight mode there is a button in the app bar.
+Pressing this button will switch your commlines view to the next in the same order as the different modes are listed above.
+This is an easier way to go through all the different modes and see the result than going into the settings menu.
+The disabled or enabled indication next to the button can be ignored.

+Keep in mind, it will still take a few seconds for the lines to actually update!

 ### Transmission speed [Experimental]

 When enabling the transmission multiplier in the settings or config, the amount of time needed to transmit a science